TrendingTechnology/reactgo.com-1/content/react/eventhandlingandstate/index.md

 In normal HTML5 we are using an onclick but in react we need to use the camelCase notation onClick.

-We need to attach the onclick event handler to the li question element so that we only show the answer when a user clicks on the question at the end this tutorial we need to implement this feature to our accordion app.
+We need to attach the onClick event handler to the li question element so that we only show the answer when a user clicks on the question at the end this tutorial we need to implement this feature to our accordion app.

 *list.js*